CozyPlantlady/hangman-game/README.md

 User can cheat the game by giving any right letter until game counts that the word is long enough.
 - Fix: Moved the user_guess funtion to the game.py folder, so that it could access the global GUESSED_LETTERS variable.
 This makes sure that if a letter is in the word, but already guessed, it wasn't sent to guessed letters list as a duplicate.

+When replayed, game needs to fetch a new word, and clean up the list of the guessed letters.
+- Fixed with a new function for getting a new word, and status_quo function to set the game to starting point after user has chosen to play again.

+When getting a random word, needs to pick a word from list.
+Currently only picking a random letter.
+- Fixed.
+Not a list, but a new function (suggested by mentor), that fetches a new word.

 ### Not fixed

-*For the replay-funtion, currently removed from final product:*
-- When replayed, game needs to fetch a new word, and clean up the list of the guessed letters.
-- When getting a random word, needs to pick a word from list.
-Currently only picking a random letter.

-Replay currently not functional.
-Since time is running out, it will be saved for another day.
+It's been reported that when played, the game doesn't always take the user input.
+Currently unsolved.
+Possibly issue with timing out.

 ## DEPLOYMENT